royvandewater/tins.tips/README.md

 * 2 for 1 is always better than 1 for 1
 * That's a terrible picture - take it down.
 * It's 50 pictures.
 FREE!
 Why not?
+* Why spend your money when you can spend someone else's money?